ichard26/ichard26.github.io/content/blog/2025/pip-25.0.md

   is blocked on adding support for requesting extras via the Direct URL syntax for VCS references.

-Non-standard wheel filenames _Deprecated since pip 24.3_ : ([#12938]) For historical reasons, pip does its own parsing of wheel filenames.
+Non-standard wheel filenames (Deprecated since pip 24.3) : ([#12938]) For historical reasons, pip does its own parsing of wheel filenames.
 We'd like to replace this with the reference parser in [packaging].
 The side-effect is that wheels that violate the [wheel filename specification] are now rejected.
 Unless you use old packaging tooling or play shenanigans with your project name or wheel filenames, you shouldn't be affected.

--​-no-python-version-warning _Deprecated since pip 25.0_
-: ([#13154]) The flag has long done nothing since Python 2 support was removed in pip 21.0. pip has also never warned about deprecations of any other Python version as the flag's help suggests.
+--no-python-version-warning (Deprecated since pip 25.0) : ([#13154]) The flag has long done nothing since Python 2 support was removed in pip 21.0. pip has also never warned about deprecations of any other Python version as the flag's help suggests.